circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 {: #private-orbs }

-**Note:** _Private orbs are available on any f our paid [plans](https://circleci.com/pricing).
-Custom and Performance Plans allow creation of up to three private orbs, whereas Scale Plan allows for creation of an unlimited number of private orbs.
+**Note:** _Private orbs are available on any of our paid [plans](https://circleci.com/pricing).
+Custom and Performance plans allow creation of up to three private orbs, whereas our Scale plan allows for creation of an unlimited number of private orbs.
 Please reach out to your sales representative for information._
 {: class="alert alert-warning"}

 Using a private orb enables you to author an orb while ensuring the following: